 Keyword cost depends on your industry and popularity.

-Some terms or phrases like “mesothelioma attorney” or “car insurance” can have a CPC as high as $200.
+For example, some phrases like “personal injury lawyer” or “car insurance” can have a CPC as high as $200.
 However, don’t fret — other keywords or phrases that are more niche or locally based can cost as low as 40 cents.

 The good news is that you can easily cap your total spend on PPC.
 Set a budget that makes sense for your business, then research keywords with costs that fit within that.